 The Legal Department articles are not intended to serve as legal advice and are offered for educational purposes only.
 The information provided should not be used as a substitute for independent legal advice and it is not intended to address every situation that could potentially arise.
 Please be aware that laws, regulations and technical standards change over time.
 As a result, it is important to verify and update any reference or information that is provided in the article.

 CAMFT’s Legal Department routinely receives calls from pre-licensed and licensed members who want to better understand the differences between coaching and therapy and whether it is lawful and ethical for pre-licensees and licensees to provide coaching services.
 This article answers the most frequently asked questions.

-Revised October, 2020 by Michael Griffin, JD, LCSW (CAMFT Staff Attorney)
+Updated February, 2022 by Mike Griffin, JD, LCSW (CAMFT Staff Attorney)

 How is coaching different from psychotherapy?

 Unlike the practice of psychotherapy, coaching is not regulated by the government.
 In other words, there are no state or federal laws nor regulations that govern coaching as a profession or define a scope of practice for those who offer coaching services.
 Any person can hang a shingle and label himself or herself as a coach.
 Coaching does not require a license, specific education, or experience.
 Within the past 20 years, however, professional associations such as the International Coach Federation (ICF) and the International Association of Coaches (IAC) have been established to help guide the practice.
 These associations have created standards for those who work and/or plan to work as coaches.1